matty-jones/MorphCT/README.md

 # General Code Comments #

+MorphCT is a modular 'one-size-fits-all' virtual organic electronic device simulator, that crosses all of the important lengthscales for device operation, from the angstroem lengthscale for individual molecules, right up to the hundreds of nanometers required to simulate the organic active layer.
+In order to effectively transfer information between the standalone modules, a variety of file types and data structures are used:

+* .xml (HOOMD)
+    * The real workhorse of MorphCT - the input coarse-grained morphologies are entered into the pipeline as HOOMD .xml files, the coarse-grained to fine-grained templates are HOOMD .xml files, and the fine-graining phases produces HOOMD .xml files for visualization purposes.

 Discussion of data structures and initialisations
 I.E. PARAMETER FILES AND HOW TO GENERATE, PICKLES etc.